-- During the quarter, Prairie and JSW continued to exchange technical and commercial information in order to facilitate substantial and more advanced discussions regarding any potential co-operation or transaction(s) options in respect of Prairie's Polish coking coal projects. - Further discussions were held between Prairie and JSW while Prairie has made available information to JSW in relation to both the Debiensko and Jan Karski projects to allow JSW to conduct assessments of their feasibility and economics. - Subsequent to the quarter, Prairie and JSW jointly reported that JSW's due diligence had confirmed semisoft coking coal quality at Jan Karski which JSW could potentially utilise, and had also indicated the technical feasibility and potential synergies in accessing Debiensko via JSW's existing infrastructure.
+- During the quarter, Prairie and JSW jointly reported that JSW's due diligence had confirmed semi-soft coking coal quality at Jan Karski which JSW could potentially utilise, and had also indicated the technical feasibility and potential synergies in accessing Debiensko via JSW's existing infrastructure.
 JSW estimates such synergies could potentially enable production within 18 months from all relevant permits and concession amendments being granted. - There can be no certainty as to whether any transaction(s) will be agreed, or the potential form of such transaction(s).
 The Company will continue to comply with its continuous disclosure obligations and will make announcements to the market as required.